Explore Budapest & Hungary beyond the traditional tourist routes

 Experience the real Budapest and get to know the true culture of the city by taking a guided tour with a unique perspective.
-One of the best ways to learn about Hungary’s culture and traditions is through its food and wine.
+Visit the most beautiful Art Nouveau masterpieces of the city.

 Budapest is a trendy city that shares the world's nostalgia for the 'good old days' and embraces a hip, retro feel.
 Twenty years after the fall of Communism, and some of its 'achievements' have found their way back in vogue.
 Shops, restaurants and courtyard cafés throughout the city work to recreate the design and atmosphere of the '70s and '80s.

 Retro-hip has never been cooler in Budapest, especially to a younger generation that didn't have to endure the repression of the socialist regime....

 The spectacular Central Market Hall is a good source of Hungarian products.
 You can also make it a pit-stop for a quick bite of traditional Hungarian food when touring the city.
 Shop with the locals for sausages, meats, cheeses, fruits, vegetables and pastries.
 Fancy bottles of Tokaji, a variety of paprika and handicrafts are also available.

 Built at the end of the 19th century, the Central Market Hall is the largest indoor market in Budapest.
 The metal roof structure is still the...

 Venue: Szabadság tér